cavo789/blog/blog/2023/11/21/frankenphp/index.md

 ![FrankenPHP](./images/social_media.png)

+**Version updated on November 21, 2023 after a discussion with Alexandre about making his Docker image available on hub.docker.com**

 Based on [their documentation](https://speakerdeck.com/dunglas/the-php-revolution-is-underway-frankenphp-1-dot-0-beta), [FrankenPHP](https://frankenphp.dev/) is 3.5 faster than PHP FPM.

 It is still fairly young for use on production sites, but because it's so promising, it's certainly worth playing with when developing locally.